Grammar games for toddlers are NOT WORKSHEETS. They are NOT APPS. THEY ARE how we talk to our children while we play ANY

 Thanks for sticking we me!
 You just learned A LOT of helpful information!!!

 While you play with animals or people, use a variety of sentences.

-Reading is one of the best, if not THE best, grammar games or language activity.
-You can introduce and review many grammatical structures including verbs, subjects, pronouns while having a visual (pictures)!
+Reading is one of the best, if not THE best, grammar game or language activity for that matter.

 Review how BEST to read to your child during grammar games here.

 On a walk, preferably in a park where other people are present, talk about what everyone ELSE is doing, not just what you are doing.
 For example:

 Some parents like specific games with instructions.
 Even printable!
 Well, if you are one of those parents, Toddler Talking 2.0 might be for you.
 This eBook focuses on: